vippsas/vipps-developers/vipps-test-environment.md

 You can use this test user in the [Vipps test apps](#vipps-test-apps).

 You may use the same test user on multiple devices.

+Test users can are not connected to any merchant, they can be used with any merchant and sale unit on the test environment.

 If you need more than one test user, please
 [contact us](https://github.com/vippsas/vipps-developers/blob/master/contact.md).